DecisionToolkit/dsntk-rs/guide/pages/guide/installation.md

 # Installation

-<span style="font-weight:bold;word-spacing:-0.15rem;">Decision Toolkit</span> executable is a standalone file without additional dependencies and can be obtained by
+#DSNTK executable is a standalone file without additional dependencies and can be obtained by
 downloading from [GitHub releases](https://github.com/dsntk/dsntk-rs/releases), or built from source using [Rust and Cargo](https://www.rust-lang.org/tools/install).